 What makes the gallery particularly unique & guaranteed to be a favourite address among the region’s art collectors is that La Galerie Nationale’s (LGN) exclusive collection is homage to the concept of original, vintage furniture as art – where each piece embodies the vision of the designer & the spirit of life during this period.

-In choosing to setup a representative gallery of La Galerie Nationale in the Middle East, our client was also keen to use this opportunity to create a more refreshed & stronger visual identity – cleaner than the previous logo.
+In choosing to setup a representative gallery of La Galerie Nationale in the Middle East, our client was also keen to use this opportunity to use our brand design services to create a more refreshed & stronger visual identity – cleaner than the previous logo.

 We began with a series of briefing workshops in our studio with the gallery founder to familiarize the team with 20th century art, the story of the gallery & the founder’s aspirations for LGN in the region.

 Below is a short interview with our Creative Director Dejana on how the team used the insight for this project:

 Dejana, what appealed the most to you in the gallery’s story?

 - “Listening to the gallery founder Guillaume tell the stories of some of the unique pieces in his collection, dotted with anecdotes on finding a specific piece or an interaction with a designer from that period…his passion & obvious love for design objects from the period coupled with his expertise.”

 What was the direction for the visual identity?